When can I cancel my coverage?

 Why can't I just cancel my coverage?

 Per Section 125 regulations, subscribers may not alter their plan selections mid-year without a valid qualifying life event.
+Even though your insurance carrier does not require any documentation to cancel your coverage, your company administrator may follow-up with you directly to verify the event.

 " 4 .5 Irrevocability of Elections